Sherlock-Holo/lycoris/README.md

 ### lycoris-bpf

-`lycoris-bpf` will hook all socket connect(for now it only hook TCP4), and check if the dst ip should be proxies or not, if it is a need proxy ip, lycoris-bpf will change the socket dst ip to `lycoris-client`, and save the real dst ip and port in bpf lru map, so `lycoris-client` can get it and send the dst ip and port to `lycoris-server` to connect the target
+`lycoris-bpf` will hook all socket connect, and check if the dst ip should be proxies or not, if it is a need proxy ip, lycoris-bpf will change the socket dst ip to `lycoris-client`, and save the real dst ip and port in bpf lru map, so `lycoris-client` can get it and send the dst ip and port to `lycoris-server` to connect the target